zijunsun/homepage/pages/project.md

    D yields better performances when D is large.

-Using semi-supervised learning strategies, we are able to achieve a performance of around 93.8% accuracy with only 50 training data points on the IMDB dataset, and a competitive performance of 96.6% with the full IMDB dataset.
+Using semi-supervised learning strategies, we achieved a performance of around 93.8% accuracy with only 50 training data points on the IMDB dataset, and competitive performance of 96.6% with the full IMDB dataset.

-More details can be find here: [[paper](https://arxiv.org/abs/2011.08626)], [[code](https://github.com/ShannonAI/Neural-Semi-Supervised-Learning-for-Text-Classification)]
+More details can be found here: [[paper](https://arxiv.org/abs/2011.08626)], [[code](https://github.com/ShannonAI/Neural-Semi-Supervised-Learning-for-Text-Classification)]

 ![avatar](../assets/semi.png)